 Beckwith Electric, founded in 1967, is a premier provider of innovative and high quality products, technical services and solutions that meet the needs of customers involved in the production, transmission, and distribution of electric power.

 Beckwith Electric introduced the first solid state tapchanger control in 1968, and was the first to develop the microprocessor protective relay in 1981.
 Today, Beckwith Electric has thousands of protection and control units in service worldwide, with a reputation for cutting-edge technology, defined by its customers and refined by Beckwith.
-This success starts with Beckwith Electric Employees and their commitment to quality in the products, all 100% designed and manufactured in Largo, Florida, U.S.A.
+This success starts with Beckwith Electric Employees and their commitment to quality in the products.

 Beckwith creates solutions that protect power systems around the world.
 Beckwith’s field-proven smart distribution automation controls for transformers, regulators and capacitor banks incorporate unique control strategies, advanced microprocessor architecture and cyber security compliant communications.
 Power systems protection solutions include generator, transformer, feeder, recloser and distributed energy resources.
 Additionally, Beckwith’s fast motor bus transfer systems provide continuous, reliable motor protection, working to preserve process reliability.
 Beckwith also offers advanced synchronization systems for the automatic synchronizing of a generator with the best accuracy in the industry to assure safety for your most expensive asset.